OpenFabrics/sunfish_docs/Sunfish Doc.md

 | must                | Identifies a constraint or obligation on the user of the document, typically due to one or more legal requirements or laws of nature, that is not stated as a provision of the standard *NB:* “must” is not an alternative for “shall”, and should only be used for constraints that arise from outside this standard |

 <div style="page-break-after: always;"></div>
-# 3. Sunfish Framework
+# 3. Sunfish Framework Goals and Scope

 ## 3.1.
 Introduction

 Sunfish is a centralized management platform for Composable Disaggregated Infrastructure (CDI).
-The Sunfish Framework provides a method by which compute resources, that are attached by high speed, low latency networks (e.g., CXL/PCIe, RDMA, Ethernet), can be assembled together and managed as if the components were part of a traditional compute server.
+Sunfish provides a method for assembling and managing resources attached by high-speed, low-latency networks (e.g., CXL/PCIe, RDMA, Ethernet) as if these resources were part of a traditional compute server.

 This chapter provides: <TBD - Cayton - turn this into a 'pretty' bulleted list>
 * an overview of Composable Disaggregated Infrastructures (CDI),